• Skip to primary navigation

 FAQ's:

-You can use almost any sausage you enjoy.
+You can use almost any sausage you enjoy!
 Spicy or mild Italian sausage adds a classic flavor, while kielbasa provides a wonderful smoky taste.
-Chicken or turkey sausage are also great lighter options.
+Chicken or turkey sausage are also great options if you want something lighter.

 How do I keep the kale from getting bitter?

-To ensure your kale is tender and not bitter, remove the tough center ribs before chopping.
-Adding the kale at the end of the cooking process and simmering for just 5-10 minutes until it wilts is all you need.
+To ensure your kale is tender and mild, remove the tough center ribs before chopping.
+Also, adding the kale at the very end and simmering for just 5-10 minutes ensures it wilts without turning mushy or bitter.

 How should I store and reheat leftovers?